Tuesday, February 2, 2010

 "Twelve fish swim happily around the border of this mandala, a reference to the yearly turning of the cycle of time - slowed for a moment during Crystallization."

 I acquired this beautiful design from a mandala coloring book.
 Flipping through, I knew this one was mine, as I thought instantly, "Oh!...
 I'm an Aquarius!...
 This is perfect."
 It took a while for me to finish (the unfinished art sitting on my desk for months, 1/8 completed).
 I did it by adding light color blending pastel chalk.
-My inspiration for it is from a well-know children's story, "The Rainbow Fish", a precious favorite of mine.
+My inspiration for it is from a well-known children's story, "The Rainbow Fish", a precious favorite of mine.

 Friday, May 22, 2009